gilmore-lab/protocols/Post-session-protocol-high-density-eeg.md

    ![Choose Source Folder](imgs/.jpg)

 - Window **Choose Export Folder**
-  - Navigate to the desktop and select an external storage devic (such as a USB)
-  - Double Click on this device
-  - Press the **New Folder** button
-  - Name this folder according the participant id and project name.
+  - Navigate to GilmorePB12_HD > Applications (MacOS9) > eeg-data > participant IDcode folder
   - Highlight this folder and press the **Choose** button.

 ![Choose Export Folder](imgs/.jpg)

 ### Compress and Save Files

-- Duplicate the files below and compress them using **Dropstuff**
+- Within the participant ID folder, highlight the files below by holding down the apple key and left clicking each file until all of the needed files are highlighted
+  -  Matlab export folder (YYMMDDXXXX_YYMMDD_HHMM)
     - .pdh file
-  - Data_mtg0
+    - Data_mtg0 folder
-  - Data
+    - Data folder
-  - Exp_MATL_HCN_128_Avg
+    - Exp_MATL_HCN_128_Avg folder
-  - *Stimulus_Set_*Copy
+  - *Stimulus_Set_* Copy
+- Compress by dragging to the **Dropstuff** icon on the desktop
+- The file Archive.sit will be generated and located in the same folder as the above files.

+### Archive Files
-- Add the files below to the Participant's folder on the external drive:
+- Copy participant folder containing the files below to the Participant's folder on the external drive (Gilmore-700GB):
+  - Archive.sit
-  - .pdh file.sit
+    - .pdh file
-  - Data_mtg0.sit
+    - Data_mtg0 folder
-  - Data.sit
+    - Data folder
-  - Exp_MATL_HCN_128_Avg.sit
+    - Exp_MATL_HCN_128_Avg folder
-  - *Stimulus_Set_*Copy.sit
+    - *Stimulus_Set_* Copy
   -  **original Net Station session file**
   -  **Net Station raw data file** (.raw)
   -  **Net Station cat data file** (.cat)